alchemycodelab/alchemy-student-projects/Fall-2019-Cohort/Career-TrackMid-Projects.md

 ### Markov Twain

 > Description
->>Markov Twain creates the best new quotes from the oldest deadest authors, using the mathmatical system known as a Markov Chain.
+>>Markov Twain creates the best new quotes from the oldest deadest authors, using the mathematical system known as a Markov Chain.
 The creators choose these six specific writers for their unique styles, strong personalities, and clear voices.
-You can find a new randomly generated quote published every three hours over on Twitter@markovtwainbot!
+You can find a new randomly generated quote published every three hours over on Twitter @markovtwainbot!
 >

 - [Live Site](http://markovtwain.herokuapp.com/about.html)